 The finance department and the Roland George Investments Program award the School of Business Foundation Eugene M. Lynn Merit Award for Finance, Roland George Investments Program Merit Scholars, Financial Executives International Distinguished Student Award and two Financial Executives International scholarships.

 Beyond the Classroom

-Students have internship opportunities with banking institutions, government offices, brokerage and asset management firms, as well as in financial analysis.
+Students have internship opportunities with banking institutions, government offices, brokerage and asset management firms, and in areas such as financial analysis.
 Some of the businesses at which Stetson University students have interned include Bank of America, Merrill Lynch, Morgan Stanley Smith Barney, KCM Asset Management, Brown & Brown and Siemens Corporation.

 Finance students have gone on to successful careers in brokerage and financial services, financial analysis, and asset management with well-known companies such as Merrill Lynch, Morgan Stanley Smith Barney, Kennedy Capital Management, Dean Witter, Waterstreet Capital Management, Siemens Corp., Raymond James & Associates, Knights of London, Raytheon Corp., Delta Airlines Corporate Finance, University of Florida Law School and Stetson University College of Law.